Normalized Berkovich spaces and surface singularities: Normalized Berkovich spaces of special formal - -schemes

 We now consider the quotient of $\Xeta$ by the $\I$-action.

 \pa{ Let $\X$ be a special formal scheme over $k$.
-Denote by $\T$ the quotient of the space $\Xeta$ by the action of $\I$, and by $\pi:\Xeta\to\T$ the quotient map.
+Denote by $\T$ the (set-theoretic) quotient of the space $\Xeta$ by the action of $\I$, and by $\pi:\Xeta\to\T$ the quotient map.
 We endow $\T$ with both the quotient topology and the quotient $G$-topology.
-The latter is defined as follows: we declare that a subspace $U$ of $\T$ is $G$-open if $\pi^{-1}(U)$ is $G$-open for the $G$-topology of $\Xeta$, and that a family $\{U_i\}_i$ of subspaces of $U$ is a $G$-covering of $U$ if $\{\pi^{-1}(U_i)\}_i$ is a $G$-covering of $\pi^{-1}(U)$.
+The latter is defined as follows: we declare that a subspace $U$ of $\T$ is $G$-admissible if $\pi^{-1}(U)$ is an analytic domain of $\Xeta$, and that a family $\{U_i\}_i$ of subspaces of $U$ is a $G$-cover of $U$ if $\{\pi^{-1}(U_i)\}_i$ is a $G$-cover of $\pi^{-1}(U)$.
 It is easy to verify that this defines a $G$-topology on $\T$, which is finer than the quotient topology because the $G$-topology on $\Xeta$ is finer than the Berkovich topology.
-We call \defi{analytic domains} of $\T$ its $G$-open subspaces.
-To provide $\T$ with the structure of a ringed $G$-topological space in $k$-algebras, we endow it with the sheaf $\OO_\T=\pi_*\OO_\Xeta$, the push-forward of the sheaf of analytic functions on $\Xeta$ via the projection map. }
+As is the case for usual Berkovich spaces, the $G$-admissible subsets of $\T$, which should not be thought of as open subsets, will be called \defi{analytic domains} of $\T$.
+To provide $\T$ with the structure of a ringed $G$-topological space in $k$-algebras, we endow it with the sheaf $\OO_\T=\pi_*\OO_\Xeta$, the push-forward of the sheaf of analytic functions on $\Xeta$ via the projection map.
+We will often denote by $\OO_\T$ also the restriction of the previous sheaf to the usual topology of $\T$, and when talking about stalks of $\OO_\T$ we will always consider the stalk with respect to the usual topology. }

+\begin{rem} The $G$-covers of $\T$ can be described explicitly as follows.
+If $U$ is an analytic domain of $\T$ and $\{U_i\}_{i\in I}$ is the family consisting of the analytic domains of $\T$ contained in $U$, then the $U_i$ form a $G$-cover of $U$ if and only if for every point $x$ of $U$ there exists a finite subset $I_x$ of $I$ such that $\bigcup_{i\in I_x}U_i$ is a neighborhood of $x$ and $x\in\bigcap_{i\in I_x}U_i$.
+This fact follows from the corresponding statement for $\Xeta$ and from the openness of $\pi$, which will be proven in Lemma~\ref{L: normalized hausdorff}. \end{rem}